Skip to main content

 Developing a new protocol

-Professor Maillard worked with the inventors of a textile testing device called the Wiperator® which is manufactured in Canada.
-Previously the Wiperator® could only test the material used in wipe manufacturing.
-Using Professor Maillard’s research, changes were made to the device so that it could assess the effectiveness of wipes with different biocide formulations and when real-life use conditions were applied (for example applied force, rubbing speed and duration of wiping).
+Professor Maillard worked with the inventors of a textile testing device called the Wiperator®, which is manufactured in Canada.
+Previously, the Wiperator® could only test the material used in wipe manufacturing.
+Using Professor Maillard’s research, changes were made to the device so that it could assess the effectiveness of wipes with different biocide formulations.
+The device was also modified so wipes could also be tested with real-life use conditions, such as applied force, rubbing speed and duration of wiping.

 “We developed a method in the lab that was based on three parts, which was the actual efficacy of the wipe itself to remove microorganisms on surfaces, the efficacy of the wipe to kill microorganisms in the wipes, and the efficacy of the wipes to stop transferring microorganisms between surfaces,” Professor Maillard explains.